×

 `last_name` varchar(255) NOT NULL

-and copies only several fields from
+) ENGINE=InnoDB;st and copies only several fields from students tableCREATE TABLE st AS

 SELECT